codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/New-Section-6-c5eb.md

-In Javascript, conditions require some care when starting out.
-This chapter looks at how the `if` statement works in Javascript.
+In JavaScript, conditions require some care when starting out.
+This chapter looks at how the `if` statement works in JavaScript.

 Let's analyse how our `if` statement works.